 MetroFuture, the region’s plan for growth through the year 2030, sets forth a common vision of an equitable region where “all people have full and equal access to opportunities that enable them to attain their full potential.”
 MetroFuture works to achieve this vision by eliminating unfair, preventable, and systematic differences between groups that not only harm individuals and families, but threaten the vibrancy of our region.
 Equity is at the heart of the MetroFuture goals for a healthy, secure, and prosperous future for Metro Boston.
 Equity is a fundamental value of our society.
 The region’s future stability and prosperity depend on it.

-The following describes each toolkit section:
+The following describes each toolkit section, including the research sections.

-This section describes the role of public involvement in efforts to increase awareness of fair housing at the local level, assist municipalities in defining needs, and insure issues and complaints are addressed.
+This section describes the role of resident involvement in efforts to increase awareness of fair housing at the local level, assist municipalities in defining needs, and insure issues and complaints are addressed.
 It presents resources for networking and building local committees along with examples of current efforts from area municipalities.

 This section demonstrates the fair housing implications of zoning and land use practices to help the planning board, zoning board and municipal planning staff meet the obligation to affirmatively further fair housing through zoning practices.